 - 2012 The number of IVC filters implanted into patients reached more than 259,000 the market was projected to reach more than 435 million in sales by 2015.

 - 2014 FDA releases a warning to manufacturers addressing complications with having IVC filters in for a prolonged period of time.
 They suggest that filters should be removed 29-54 days after the patients Pulmonary Embolism goes down.
-That report can be found here.

 - 2015: NBC released an investigation on Bard Pharmaceutical’s Revision and G2 Series IVC filters.
 The investigation revealed that Bard withheld a confidential study that they commissioned.
 The study was conducted by doctor John Lehmann and was known as the Lehmann Report.
 The report showed the risks that were associated with the Bard Recover Filter.
 Use of the filter resulted in more death, filter migration, and filter fracture than all other competing filters.
 The NBC investigation revealed that Bard continued to sell the Recovery filter until it was replaced by the G2 series 3 years later despite the information that was reveled in the Lehmann report.
 Later research revealed that the G2 series had similar effects as the Recovery filter.
 If allowed in court, the Lehman Report will be a significant piece of evidence supporting claims of the company’s negligence.
-The report can be found here.

 - Due to the large number of similar claims made against manufactures of IVC filters nationally, the courts have decided to centralize the cases by consolidating a Multidistrict Lawsuit.
 Claims against Cookman Medical filters will take place in a courtroom in Indiana while claims against Bard Pharmaceuticals will take place in Arizona.